 Accountants provide a more comprehensive analysis of a company’s finances, offering actionable information and insights that the business may benefit from.
 This includes reviewing financial reports, providing tax advice and planning, performing financial forecasting, overseeing budgeting, and more.
 While a college degree is an asset for many accounting positions, an accounting degree is not mandatory to join this field.

-Certified Public Accountant trusted advisors hold the highest levels of competency and trust because they have passed the CPA exam and meet additional and ongoing licensing requirements.
+Certified Public Accountant trusted advisors hold the highest levels of competency and trust because they have passed the Accountant exam and meet additional and ongoing licensing requirements.
 They are capable of performing any of the above tasks but are the only ones allowed to write audit opinions on financial statements (required by companies that sell shares on public stock markets).
-Since CPAs are allowed to perform audits, they can represent clients in front of the IRS for tax-related matters.
+Since Accountants are allowed to perform audits, they can represent clients in front of the IRS for tax-related matters.

-What is a Certified Public Accountant (CPA)?
+What is a Certified Public Accountant (Accountant)?